exasol/r-exasol/README.md

 ```

-## Connecting to EXASolution
+## Connecting to EXASOL DB

 First, you have to create a ODBC connection via RODBC that will be
 used by all functions of this package.

-We recommend to create a DSN pointing to your EXASolution database
+We recommend to create a DSN pointing to your EXASOL database
 instance.
-Read the README of the EXASolution ODBC driver package for
+Read the README of EXASOL's ODBC driver package for
 details.
 Assuming you have a DSN pointing to your database instance
 you can connect like this: